pdee/pdee/doc/commands-python-mode.rst

 py-which-def-or-class
 ---------------------
-Returns concatenated `def' and `class' names in hierarchical order, if cursor is inside.
+Returns concatenated ‘def’ and ‘class’ names in hierarchical order, if cursor is inside.

 Returns "???" otherwise
-Used by variable `which-func-functions'
+Used by variable ‘which-func-functions’

 py--beginning-of-form-intern
 ----------------------------